stephenombuya/Spam-Filter/README.md

 # **Spam Filter**
 A robust spam filter application designed to detect and filter spam messages.
-Utilizing regular expressions, this project aims to enhance email security and improve user experience by minimizing unwanted messages.
+Utilizing regular expressions, this project aims to enhance message security and improve user experience by minimizing unwanted messages.

 ### **Table of Contents**
 - Overview